-The following functions are intended as a way for API users to be informed when a significant event occurs.
+The following functions are intended as a way for API users to be informed when an error or significant event occurs.
 Each function allows a user to register a handler for an event.
-The return code for all callback registration functions is the handler that was previously registered (which may be NULL if no handler was previously registered).
+The return code for all callback registration functions is the address of the handler that was previously registered (which may be NULL if no handler was previously registered).
+For backwards compatibility reasons, some callbacks may pass a BPatch_thread object when a BPatch_process may be more appropriate.
+A BPatch_thread may be converted into a BPatch_process using BPatch_thread::qetProcess().

-'''

-typedef enum BPatchErrorLevel { BPatchFatal, BPatchSerious,

-BPatchWarning, BPatchInfo };
+enum BPatchErrorLevel { BPatchFatal, BPatchSerious, BPatchWarning, BPatchInfo };

-typedef void (BPatchErrorCallback)(BPatchErrorLevel severity,

-int number, char params)

-'''

 This is the prototype for the error callback function.
 The severity field indicates how important the error is (from fatal to information/status).
 The number is a unique number that identifies this error message.
 Params are the parameters that describe the detail about an error, e.g., the process id where the error occurred.
 The number and meaning of params depends on the error.
-However, for a single error number the number of parameters returned will always be the same.
+However, for a given error number the number of parameters returned will always be the same.